cran/MazamaLocationUtils/README.md

 # MazamaLocationUtils

 ```
-A suite of utility functions for discovering and managaing metadata associated
+Utility functions for discovering and managing metadata associated
-with sets of spatially unique "known locations".
+with spatially unique "known locations".
+Applications include all
+fields of environmental monitoring (e.g. air and water quality) where
+data are collected at stationary sites.
 ```

 ## Background